DRIVING TIPS FOR SWITZERLAND

 Parking in Switzerland can be a little tricky.
 Always look for signs to tell you if you can or cannot park in a certain area, but as a rule of thumb, follow these color codes.

-- White zones: These are chargeable and often numbered.
+ℹ️ WHITE LINES: These are chargeable and often numbered.
 There are parking meters sometimes, so check the number on the white line where you parked and input it into the meter to pay for the spot.

-- Areas with blue lines mean that parking from Monday until Saturday from 8 am until 6 pm is free of charge for an hour with the blue parking disc (including the EU parking disc).
+ℹ️ BLUE LINES: These areas mean that parking from Monday until Saturday from 8 am until 6 pm is free of charge for an hour with the blue parking disc (including the EU parking disc).
 On Sundays and public holidays, parking is free for the day.

-- Parking on main roads outside of towns is prohibited.
+❗Parking on main roads outside of towns is prohibited.

 DRIVING IN THE SWISS MOUNTAINS / SWISS ALPS